aws-ia/terraform-aws-vpc/README.md

 ## Output usage examples

 The outputs in this module attempt to align to a methodology of outputting resource attributes in a reasonable collection.
 The benefit of this is that, most likely, attributes you want access to are already present without having to create new `output {}` for each possible attribute.
 The [potential] downside is that you will have to extract it yourself using HCL logic.
 Below are some common examples:

+For more examples and explanation see [output docs]((https://github.com/aws-ia/terraform-aws-vpc/blob/main/docs/how-to-use-module-outputs.md)

 ### Extracting subnet IDs for private subnets